era/elias.sh/markdown/posts/peg_and_rust.md

 Thanks to Rust enums and the PEST library we could write something this simple to make everything work.
 Each of the `visit_*` methods would also need to have a `match` against the rules they are supposed to handle and thanks to the power of abstraction we would have our language done.

-But TinyLang has one design detail that complicates our life.
+But TinyLang has one implementation detail that complicates our life.
 If our grammar would output something like:

 ![](/peg_and_rust/tinylang-ideal.png)